magicgis/throne-broker/README.md

 # Throne's MQTT broker
-Java MQTT broker for Throne using Moquetto.
+Java MQTT broker for Throne using Moquette.

 More to add.